neha-kay/Kiko-plus/_posts/2017-08-05-i-will-make-you-love-bollywood-music-in-20-minutes.md

 * [Indian Classics](#indian-classics)
 * [Cute, Light Mood & Happy](#cute-light-mood-and-happy)

+### How this Works

 1. Pick your poison!
 Side effects: addiction 😉
 2. Leave this page open in the background while you work!
-3. If you're really serious about getting into it, I'd recommend re-listening to the playlist(s) 2-3 times.
+3. If you're really serious about getting into the music, I'd recommend re-listening to the playlist(s) 2-3 times.
-4. Message/email me for further recommendations if you want them!
+4. Message/[email me](mailto:neha@nehakay.com) for further recommendations if you want them.

-## A note to my Indian friends
+### A note to my Indian friends
-I know there are a million ways to pick these playlists and the way below happens to be my preferred way :P If you think there are other top songs that should be added, let me know!
-Or, if you're super serious about it, you could send a set of starter songs which I could guest-post here on my blog --- whatever you want =)
+I know there are a million ways to pick these playlists and the way below happens to be my preferred way.
+If you think there are other top songs that should be added, let me know!
+Or, if you're super serious about it, you could create a set of starter songs which I could guest-post here on my blog --- whatever you want =)

-## Playlist Link
+### Playlist Link
 (I've included the playlist links below, in case you wanted to listen to them on your phone)

 ## Slow and Beautiful Ballets